Dwayne Johnson: Record-breaking world champion (2000–2002)

 In the following weeks, the Rock continued his feud with Triple H and eventually won his fourth WWF Championship, which he won on April 30, at Backlash, after Stone Cold Steve Austin intervened on his behalf.
-The following night on Raw, he successfully defended his title against Shane McMahon in a Steel Cage match.
+The following night on Raw is War, the Rock successfully defended his title against Shane McMahon in a Steel Cage match.
 On May 21, at Judgment Day, the Rock faced Triple H in an Iron Man match with Shawn Michaels as the special guest referee.
 With the score tied at five falls each, and with seconds left on the time limit, the Rock was disqualified when The Undertaker attacked Triple H, thus giving Triple H the 6–5 win and the title.
 The Rock won the WWF Championship for a fifth time at King of the Ring on June 25 by scoring the winning pin in a six-man tag team match, teaming with Kane and The Undertaker against Shane McMahon, Triple H and Vince McMahon, whom he pinned.
-The Rock successfully defended the championship against Chris Benoit, on July 23, at Fully Loaded.
-The next month, he successfully defended his title against Kurt Angle and Triple H at SummerSlam.
-The Rock had another successful title defense against Benoit, Kane and The Undertaker, on September 24, at Unforgiven.
+The Rock successfully defended the championship against Chris Benoit on July 23 at Fully Loaded.
+The next month, he successfully defended his title against Kurt Angle and Triple H at SummerSlam on August 27.
+The Rock had another successful title defense against Benoit, Kane and The Undertaker on September 24 at Unforgiven.

-The Rock then lost the WWF Championship to Kurt Angle, at No Mercy, on October 22, 2000.
-The next month, the Rock feuded with Rikishi and defeated him at Survivor Series.
-The Rock wrestled a six-man Hell in a Cell match for the WWF Championship, at Armageddon, which Angle won to retain the title.
-On the December 18 episode of Raw, the Rock won the WWF Tag Team Championship with The Undertaker, defeating Edge and Christian, before losing it back to them the next night at a SmackDown! taping.
-In 2001, the Rock continued to feud with Angle over the WWF Championship, culminating at No Way Out on February 25, 2001, where he pinned Angle to win the WWF Championship for a sixth time.
-The Rock then feuded with the Royal Rumble winner, Stone Cold Steve Austin, whom he lost the title to at WrestleMania X-Seven after Austin allied with Vince McMahon, who interfered on his behalf.
-On the next night's Raw Is War, during a steel cage title rematch, Triple H attacked the Rock, allying with McMahon and Austin and helping Austin retain the championship.
+The Rock then lost the WWF Championship to Kurt Angle at No Mercy on October 22, 2000.
+The next month, The Rock feuded with Rikishi and defeated him at Survivor Series on November 19.
+The Rock wrestled a six-man Hell in a Cell match for the WWF Championship at Armageddon on December 10, which Angle won to retain the title.
+On the December 18 episode of Raw is War, the Rock won the WWF Tag Team Championship with The Undertaker, defeating Edge and Christian, before losing the titles back to Edge and Christian the next night at a SmackDown! taping.
+The Rock continued to feud with Angle over the WWF Championship, culminating at No Way Out on February 25, 2001, where he pinned Angle to win the WWF Championship for a sixth time.
+The Rock then feuded with the Royal Rumble winner, Stone Cold Steve Austin, whom he lost the title to at WrestleMania X-Seven on April 1 after Austin allied with Vince McMahon, who interfered on his behalf.
+On the next night's Raw is War, during a steel cage title rematch, Triple H attacked the Rock, allying with McMahon and Austin and helping Austin retain the championship.
 Austin and Triple H then formed a tag team called The Power Trip, while the Rock was indefinitely suspended in storyline.
 Johnson used this time off to act in The Scorpion King.